cannatag/ldap3/docs/manual/source/ssltls.rst

 an Active Directory server : https://support.microsoft.com/en-us/help/4520412/2020-ldap-channel-binding-and-ldap-signing-requirements-for-windows
 LDAP encryption is a way to prevent eavesdropping, it is especially useful to send/receive sensitive data (e.g password change for a user).
 Active Directory supports Digest-MD5 encryption : https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-adts/a98c1f56-8246-4212-8c4e-d92da1a9563b.

-* When ``enable_protection`` is set to 'sign', LDAP requests are signed and signature of LDAP responses is verified.
+* When ``enable_protection`` is set to SIGN, LDAP requests are signed and signature of LDAP responses is verified.
-* When ``enable_protection`` is set to 'encrypt', LDAP requests are encrypted and LDAP responses are decrypted and their signature is verified.
+* When ``enable_protection`` is set to ENCRYPT, LDAP requests are encrypted and LDAP responses are decrypted and their signature is verified.
 * When ``enable_protection`` is set to any other value or not set, LDAP requests are not signed.

 **Using DIGEST-MD5 is considered deprecated (RFC6331, July 2011) and should not be used.**